Making Tax Digital for Income Tax – Step by step

 - Useful notes:

-- Conversely, ownership rules defined on a parent portfolio or property unit are automatically applied to any descendant property units that do not have any explicit rules assigned to them.
+- Ownership rules defined on a parent portfolio or property unit are automatically applied to any descendant property units that do not have any explicit rules assigned to them.
 For this reason, the recommendation is to define ownership rules on portfolios or parent property units wherever possible.

 - When ownership rules are not explicitly defined for a property unit or for any parent property unit or portfolio, then ownership is defaulted to your main business organization/landlord which would have been automatically created when your account was first registered.